There are a few different types of pelvic organ prolapse (POP). They’re named after where they happen in your body and what organs are involved.

 - Urethra.
 When your bladder prolapses, the tube that carries pee out of your body (the urethra) can prolapse, too.
 Your doctor might call this a “urethrocele.”
 If both your bladder and urethra prolapse, it’s called a “cystourethrocele.”

 As these prolapses get worse, you might feel -- and see -- them bulging out of your vagina.

 Posterior Wall Prolapse

 “Posterior” means back.
-These prolapses happen when the tissue between your vagina and rectum (the end of your large bowel) stretches or separates from the bones in your pelvis.
+These prolapses happen when the tissue between your vagina and rectum (the end of your large bowel) weakens.
 There are two kinds of posterior wall prolapse:

 - Rectocele.
 Doctors also call this a “rectal wall prolapse.”
 It happens when your rectum drops down and forward and then bulges into the back wall of your vagina.

 - Rectal prolapse.
 This is different than a rectocele or rectal wall prolapse.
 With a rectal prolapse, part of your rectum turns inside out and pokes out through your anus.
 At first, you might think it’s a big hemorrhoid.

 “Apical” means near the apex, or top.
 There are three kinds of apical prolapse:

 - Enterocele.
 If you have this, it means your small intestine has dropped down and is bulging into the upper part of the back wall of your vagina.
 This can also happen at the top of your vagina, where the intestine sits on top and sinks down into it.